tokencard/contracts/README.md

      - An amount of ETH used to pay for the gas - *Gas Tank*.
 The *Gas Tank* is a representation of the ETH on the user's `Owner Address`.
 It should be noted that this ETH is NOT protected by the security features in the *Consumer Contract Wallet* as it resides outside of the Smart Contract.
 Note: in the current version (v3) meta-transactions are also supported i.e. the users can send trasnactions without having to top-up their *Gas Tank*.
 The way it works is the following: they sign the transsaction with their private key, a controller broadcasts it, the signature is validated by their contract and the original transaction is executed consecutively.
 The *Gas Tank* has been kept mainly for convenience and is gonna be removed entirely in the upcoming version.

 ### Requirements
-- This `Owner Address` will own all of the user’s Smart Contracts and will be referred to as the *Owner*, this is sometime referred to as an *Externally Owned Address (EOA)*
+- This `Owner Address` will own all of the user’s Smart Contracts and will be referred to as the *Owner*, this is sometimes referred to as an *Externally Owned Address (EOA)*
-- The *Controller* - Is a set of Addresses, owned and operated by Token Group Ltd, used to provide services to the end user.
+- The *Controller* - Is a key hierarchy of administrative addressed, owned and operated by Token Group Ltd. These are used to provide convenience to our users.
 - The *Consumer Contract Wallet* needs to allow its *Owner* to configure how they wish to secure their tokens in their wallet.
 - There needs to be a convenient way to "top-up" the amount of ETH that lives on our user’s `Owner Address` aka *Gas Tank* via the Smart Contracts
 - The wallet's design is intended to be as decentralised as possible.
 This will be achieved by eliminating access to user assets by third-parties and minimising reliance of third-party infrastructure in running the *Consumer Contract Wallet*.
 - Must help user protect their funds by minimising the risk in the event of their `Owner Address`'s private key being compromised.
+- Provide the best UX possible.

 ### Security Features